WSVM

-WSVM (1490 AM, 96.5 FM) is a radio station broadcasting an adult hits format, Licensed to Valdese, North Carolina, United States, it serves Burke, Caldwell, Lincoln, Catawba, Alexander, Cleveland and Gaston counties.
+WSVM (1490 AM) is a radio station broadcasting an adult hits format, Licensed to Valdese, North Carolina, United States, it serves Burke, Caldwell, Lincoln, Catawba, Alexander, Cleveland and Gaston counties.
 The station is owned by Main Street Broadcasting, Inc.

 History

 WSVM signed on October 6, 1961.

 The station's call letters are said to stand for "We Serve Valdese Merchants".
 Another popular belief is the letters mean "We Serve Valdese, Morganton" and since its arrival on the FM dial, it means "We Serve a Variety of Music".